FortechRomania/js-team-showcase/how-we-work/performance/checklist.md

 When [using webpack](https://webpack.js.org/guides/tree-shaking/), make sure you disable module transpilation, so webpack can automatically do tree shaking based on ES Modules syntax.

 #### Code splitting
-If you bundle size is still large, one option is to split chunks of your code and lazy load them only when you need them.
+If your bundle size is still large, one option is to split chunks of your code and lazy load them only when you need them.
 This is very easily done with the [dynamic import syntax and webpack](https://webpack.js.org/guides/code-splitting/).
 Further more, when using React, you can use [react-loadable](https://github.com/jamiebuilds/react-loadable) to abstract the complexity of the dynamic module import.

 #### Eliminate seldomly used dependencies
 Make sure you're using a good chunk of a library if you import it in your code.
 Otherwise you will end up with a lot of unused code in your final bundle that might not be easily tree shaken because of the way in which the library is built.
 A few examples:
 * Prefer the native array functions instead of adding lodash for a few operations
-* Avoid using moment.js (69 kB minified + gziped!) or make sure you don't load all locales for it.
+* Avoid using `moment.js` (69 kB minified + gziped!) or make sure you don't load all locales for it.
 * Create your custom components if your use case is very limited compared to a fully featured component.

 #### Other ideas to help minimize the bundle size